human-conditions/yodrew.github.io-original/_pages/darkness.md

         - SW+SC=10
         - black line between SW and bar is layer of black paper glued to SW
     - mount rails with caulk on corner of sill and wall/trim
+    - If face of trim has one shallow curve, concave or, more commonly, convex, bend roller blind rails to fit it.
+Or plan a larger blind and attach rails and cassette to wall outside the trim.
+But do not attach them to convoluted trim (with both convex and concave curves).
 - panel
     - carefully transfer hole & slot marks from plan to fabric & braces
     - cut slot and attach vent to panel